jonathanatuscpsu/OpenSourcePackages/index.md

 - **Principal Investigator:** [Zhaohu (Jonathan) Fan, Ph.D.](https://www.scheller.gatech.edu/directory/faculty/fan/index.html)
 - **Office:** Scheller College of Business, Room 4144
 - **Email:** jonathan.fan@scheller.gatech.edu

 ## Why These Projects Matter

-Many real-world business datasets are **messy, high-dimensional, and heterogeneous**.
-They often contain a mix of numerical, categorical, binary, ordinal, longitudinal, and functional data.
-Traditional analytical tools often struggle to handle this level of complexity effectively.
+In the real world, data is rarely simple.
+Many datasets include a mix of numbers, categories, rankings, repeated measurements, and other complex information.
+That makes analysis more challenging, but also more interesting and impactful.

-These open-source projects aim to build practical tools that help analysts, researchers, and decision-makers:
+These projects focus on building practical open-source tools that help people:

-- uncover hidden relationships in complex data,
+- discover useful patterns in complex data,
-- make more informed and evidence-based decisions,
+- make better data-informed decisions,
-- improve prediction and insight generation, and
+- improve predictions and insights, and
-- translate advanced statistical methods into usable analytics workflows.
+- turn advanced analytics ideas into tools that people can actually use.

+## Why Undergraduate Students Should Get Involved

+These projects are a great opportunity for undergraduate students to learn by doing.
+You can build valuable skills that are useful for internships, research, graduate school, and future careers.

-For undergraduate and graduate students, these projects also provide valuable opportunities to gain hands-on experience in:
+By joining these projects, students can gain experience in:

+- Python programming,
 - open-source software development,
-- Python package design,
-- statistical computing,
-- data visualization,
+- data analysis and visualization,
+- statistical and business analytics,
 - reproducible research, and
-- real-world problem-solving at the intersection of **business and data science**.
+- solving real-world problems with data.

+You do not need to know everything before getting started.
+Curiosity, willingness to learn, and interest in working on meaningful projects are what matter most.

 ## Available Projects

-- **Open-Source Package 1** — A proposed open-source Python package associated with the paper *Surrogate method for partial association between mixed data with application to well-being survey analysis*, *Annals of Applied Statistics*, 2024, 18(3), 2254–2276.
+- **Open-Source Package 1** — A proposed Python package based on the paper *Surrogate method for partial association between mixed data with application to well-being survey analysis*, published in *Annals of Applied Statistics* (2024, 18(3), 2254–2276).
   This work was completed in collaboration with Shaobo Li, Ivy Liu, Philip S. Morrison, and Dungang Liu.
   **Paper:** [Surrogate method for partial association between mixed data with application to well-being survey analysis](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-18/issue-3/Surrogate-method-for-partial-association-between-mixed-data-with-application/10.1214/24-AOAS1879.short)
-  **Existing implementation:** *R*
+  **Current implementation:** *R*

-- **Open-Source Package 2** — A proposed open-source Python package associated with the following papers:
+- **Open-Source Package 2** — A proposed Python package connected to the following research:
   - *Revolutionizing Computational Efficiency: Fitting High-Dimensional Function-on-Scalar Regression Models via the Functional Augmented ADMM Approach* (2025, under revision)
-  - *High-dimensional adaptive function-on-scalar regression*, *Econometrics and Statistics*, 2017, 1, 167–183.
+  - *High-dimensional adaptive function-on-scalar regression*, *Econometrics and Statistics* (2017, 1, 167–183)
   This work was completed in collaboration with [Matthew Reimherr](https://mreimherr.github.io/index.html).
   **Paper:** [High-dimensional adaptive function-on-scalar regression](https://doi.org/10.1016/j.ecosta.2016.08.001)
-  **Existing implementation:** An *R* + *MATLAB* implementation of the Adaptive Functional-on-Scalar LASSO (AFSL) for variable selection in high-dimensional function-on-scalar regression with functional responses and scalar predictors.
+  **Current implementation:** *R* + *MATLAB*

+## Get Involved

+If you are an undergraduate student who wants to explore how analytics can be used to solve real problems, I would be glad to hear from you.
+These projects can be a great fit for students who want to strengthen their skills, contribute to open-source work, and gain hands-on experience beyond the classroom.

 ## About

-These tools are designed to support data analytics, statistical modeling, and practical problem-solving in both business and research settings.
+Business Analytics in Action is designed to make analytics more practical, accessible, and impactful.
+It connects ideas from business, data science, and research through projects that create real tools for real use.